Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Results and interpretation

 The $\pi^0 d$ invariant mass for each $W$ interval was fitted to extract the differential cross section of the proposed sequential decay in fig.~\ref{fig:seqdecay}(b), shown as the blue squares in fig.~\ref{fig:cscompleteBW}.
-A Breit-Wigner function was fitted, extracting a mass of ($2618 \pm 14$)\,MeV/c$^{2}$ and width of ($148 \pm 29$)\,MeV/c$^{2}$ with a reduced $\chi^2$ of 1.18.
-Both the mass and width agrees with the proposed highest mass dibaryon from the ELPH collaboration~\cite{ishikawa19} (also fitted in fig.~\ref{fig:cscompleteBW}).
-It is therefore suggested that two decay modes of an $N\Delta$ isoscalar dibaryon are observed, either directly to $\pi^0\pi^0 d$ or to $\pi^0 \mathcal{D}_{12}$, where the $\mathcal{D}_{12}$ is an $N\Delta$ configuration.
-Proposed in the diagram in fig.~\ref{fig:seqdecay}(b), the mass and width are both compatible with a bound $N(1680)5/2^+N$ dibaryon system.
+A Breit-Wigner function was fitted, extracting a mass of ($2618 \pm 14$)\,MeV/c$^{2}$ and width of ($148 \pm 29$)\,MeV/c$^{2}$ with a $\chi^2$ per degree of freedom of 1.18.
+Both the mass and width agree with the proposed highest mass dibaryon from the ELPH collaboration~\cite{ishikawa19} (also fitted in fig.~\ref{fig:cscompleteBW}).
+A full implementation of angular momentum dynamics is required to properly describe any sequential decay, however the evidence is at least consistent with the observation of two decay modes of an isoscalar dibaryon, either directly to $\pi^0\pi^0 d$ or to $\pi^0 \mathcal{D}_{12}$, where the $\mathcal{D}_{12}$ is an $N\Delta$ configuration.
+It is interesting to note that the mass and width are compatible with a bound $N(1680)5/2^+N$ dibaryon system.
 Numerous other \textit{four star} resonances\footnote{As defined by the Particle Data Group~\cite{pdg20}.} have a similar mass to the $N(1680)$, however couple less strongly to $\pi N$ and with smaller photoproduction cross sections.
 The positive parity also requires a decay with odd relative angular momentum to the $N\Delta$ $\pi^0$ system, which is both supported by the $\pi^0\pi^0$ invariant mass distribution, where two relative $p$-wave decays give an improved description, and by the change in spin required of the constituents in the two dibaryon candidates.